Skip to main content

 diagnostics.otel.enabledTurn OTEL export on/offfalse

-diagnostics.otel.endpointOTLP endpoint URL
+diagnostics.otel.endpointOTLP endpoint URL,

 diagnostics.otel.tracesExport tracestrue